alterechtschreibung/MicroGFlashableZip/README.md

 Sources for parts under a copyleft license can be found in the SourceCode folder of the MicroGCompleteSources.zip file.
 You can also find the links to the other projects there.

+Unfortunately Github doesn't allow large files.
+Thus you have to combine the three parts with 7zip (File > Combine files)